PS-Ddevil/Time-table-assist-tool/README.md

     pip3 install openpyxl

 # Want to contibute
-* Fork the repository into ur account.
+* Fork the repository into your account.
 * Either work according to the given issues or raise new issue
 * Make changes and commit them to user local repository.
 * Make a pull request with the details about the changes.